-BuzzFeed has a different business model: Their lists have minimum amount of text and plenty of images and embedded content:
+BuzzFeed has a different business model: Their lists have the minimum amount of text and plenty of relevant images and embedded content:

 Viral listicles have one distinct reason: Drive traffic from social media and links from people republishing and referencing those lists.